katharinehogan/resilience-education/README.md

 # resilience-education
 Free-to-use (CC-BY-SA) multimedia resources for undergraduate education in ecological resilience theory (ERT).
+For the accompanying open-access publication on these resources, please visit https://esajournals.onlinelibrary.wiley.com/doi/10.1002/ecs2.4245.

 Resources are current as of July 21st, 2022.
 The resources in this repository are not currently being actively developed.

 To submit feedback:
 1) email Katharine Hogan at kfehogan@gmail.com